jeffpar/pcjs.v1/README.md

 Now open a web browser and go to `http://localhost:8088/`.
 You're done!

-The current version of Node ([0.10.32](http://nodejs.org/dist/v0.10.32/node-v0.10.32.pkg) at the time of this writing) should work fine, but version [0.10.26](http://nodejs.org/dist/v0.10.26/node-v0.10.26.pkg) is what's been used to develop and test PCjs so far.
+At the time of this writing, the recommended version of Node is [8.12.0](https://nodejs.org/dist/latest-v8.x/);
+I've had issues running Gulp 3.x in conjunction with Node 10.x.

-Also, [server.js](server.js) was originally written using [Express](http://expressjs.com/) v3.
-Since then, Express v4 has been released, but the `npm install` command above will make sure that v3 is installed locally.
+Also, [server.js](server.js) was originally written using [Express](http://expressjs.com/) 3.x.
+Since then, Express 4.x has been released, but the `npm install` command above should ensure that 3.x is installed locally.

 The plan is to eventually move development to a newer version of Node, and migrate the PCjs server to a newer version of Express; there's no desire to remain stuck in the past (well, ignoring the fact that PCjs is the